 The information on this page represents grants and financial aid programs that help you pay for college.
 Funds from these sources do not have to be repaid.

-Lynchburg College Grants
+University of Lynchburg Grants

 - Virginia Tuition Assistance Grant (VTAG) is a non-need-based state grant available to all Virginia Residents who attend a private college full-time in the Commonwealth of Virginia.
-If you are a Virginia resident who will be attending Lynchburg College as a full-time student, complete the VTAG application prior to the July 31, 2017 deadline.
+If you are a Virginia resident who will be attending University of Lynchburg as a full-time student, complete the VTAG application prior to the July 31, 2017 deadline.
 VTAG is estimated at $3,300 for the 2017-2018 academic year.
 Please return the 2017-18 VTAG application (PDF) to the LC Office of Financial Aid.

 - Virginia College Scholarship Assistance Program (CSAP) awards grant up to $5,000 per academic year to undergraduate residents of Virginia who have exceptional need and who carry a full-time course load.